hra42/openrouter-go/README.md

 - ✅ Model endpoint inspection with pricing and uptime details
 - ✅ Provider listing with policy information
 - ✅ Credit balance and usage tracking
+- ✅ Activity analytics for usage monitoring and cost tracking

 ## Installation